cferdinandi/reef/README.md

 A *lagoon* is a Reef instance that's only purpose is to store shared data.

-It doesn't render any UI in the DOM, but can allows reactively update state using the `setData()` method.
-You can also automatically trigger renders in other components by attaching them to your lagoon.
+It doesn't render any UI in the DOM, but allows you to reactively update state using the `setData()` method.
+Automatically trigger renders in other components by attaching them to your lagoon.

 Create a lagoon by setting the `lagoon` option to `true` when creating your Reef instance.